jonroberts/nasaMining/readme.md

     (u'hydrosphere', u'science', 0.08333333333333333)
     (u'hydrosphere', u'quality', 0.1)

-The final similarity score between these two project is then 2.5444444444444447
+The final similarity score between these two projects is then 2.5444444444444447